nuriel77/iri-playbook/docs/installation.rst

 Cloning the Repository
 ======================
-To clone, run:
+In this step we're going to clone the ``feat/docker`` branch of the iri-playbook repository:

 .. code:: bash

-   cd /opt && git clone https://github.com/nuriel77/iri-playbook.git && cd iri-playbook
+   cd /opt && git clone -b "feat/docker" https://github.com/nuriel77/iri-playbook.git && cd iri-playbook

 This will pull the repository to the directory in which you are and move you into the repository's directory.

-If you need to change a branch (e.g. to test a new feature), for example to a branch called ``feat/docker`` you can run:
+If you need to change to a specific branch (e.g. to test a new feature), for example to a branch called ``feat/docker-dev`` you can run:

 .. code:: bash

-  git checkout feat/docker
+  git checkout feat/docker-dev